-- 1. Automatic Aid (Pell Grants, North Carolina Legislative Tuition Grant, Outside Aid, Academic, Performance & Athletic awards). - 2.
-Full Federal Stafford Loan (\$3,500 freshman, \$4,500 sophomores, \$5,500 juniors & seniors) plus \$2000 Unsubsidized Stafford Loan Funds..
-(As a student's loan eligibility increases, other need-based programs may be decreased.) - 3.
-Campus-Based Aid (Federal Work Study, Federal Supplemental Educational Opportunity Grant, Federal Perkins Loan). - 4.
-Endowed/Institutional Need-Based Aid & North Carolina Contractual Grant. - 5.
-Unsubsidized Federal Stafford Loan and P.L.U.S. (parent loan).
+- 1. Automatic Aid (Pell Grants, North Carolina Need Based Scholarship, Outside Aid, Academic, Performance & Athletic awards). - 2.
+Campus-Based Aid (Federal Work Study, Federal Supplemental Educational Opportunity Grant). - 3.
+Endowed/Institutional Need-Based Aid. - 4.
+Federal Direct Loan (\$3,500 freshman, \$4,500 sophomores, \$5,500 juniors & seniors) - 5.
+Unsubsidized Federal Direct Loan and Federal PLUS Loan. (parent loan).

 DISBURSEMENT PROCESS - Disbursement of grants, scholarships, and loans will be made in equal installments.
 One-half of the award is applied to the first semester's expenses and one-half to the second semester's expenses.
 Financial aid is posted to the student's account approximately 30 days after the semester begins.
 Loans are credited when the funds are received pending the student's completion of federal eligibility requirements.
-Work program assistance will be credited as it is earned monthly, and state grant assistance will be credited after receipt of funds from the state.
-The Office of Financial Assistance divides outside scholarship assistance into equal installments for each semester unless otherwise notified.
+Work Study assistance will be credited as it is earned monthly, and state grant assistance will be credited after receipt of funds from the state.
+The Office of Financial Aid divides outside scholarship assistance into equal installments for each semester unless otherwise notified.

-Student Loans disbursed by check will require that the student endorse the check in the Business Office.
-For parent loans disbursed by check, the Office of Financial Assistance sends the check to the parent borrower for endorsement before funds are applied to the student's account.
 For student and parent loans received through Electronic Funds Transfer, students and parents will be sent a notice from the Business Office when the funds have been credited to the student's account.